Skip to content

 Available Health & Human Performance Concentrations

 Health & human performance is a fast-growing career field.
-Choose from four concentrations to tailor your degree to your career goals.
+Choose from these other concentrations to tailor your degree to your career goals.

 B.S./B.A. in Health & Human Performance: Exercise Science